30+ Things To Know When Planning a Beach Wedding

 9. Have refreshments on hand.

-As with any beach day, staying hydrated is important and there's no better way to beat the heat than with cold drinks.
-A table set up with lemonade, ice water, or a signature cocktail will go a long way in keeping your wedding guests satisfied and refreshed.
+Just like any beach day, staying hydrated is key.
+A table with lemonade, ice water, or a signature cocktail will keep guests cool and refreshed throughout the ceremony.

 10. Prevent bug bites.